Where available, the UMass, Amherst IACUC requires animal users to follow NIH ARAC Guidelines listed below that apply to the project.

 • Chairing of nonhuman primates not conditioned to the procedure for the time period used.

-NOTE REGARDING CLASSIFICATION E: An explanation of the procedures producing pain or distress in these animals and the justification for not using appropriate anesthetic, analgesic or tranquilizing drugs must be provided on Appendix E in paper-based protocols, or the corresponding section on eprotocol under "Alternative Search".
+NOTE REGARDING CLASSIFICATION E: An explanation of the procedures producing pain or distress in these animals and the justification for not using appropriate anesthetic, analgesic or tranquilizing drugs must be provided in the corresponding section on eprotocol under "Alternative Search".
 This information is required to be reported to the USDA, will be available from USDA under the Freedom of Information Act, and may be publicly available through the Internet via USDA's website.

 Consideration of Alternatives: